rafrombrc/therapish/content/post/object_constancy.md

 existence and on to understanding that a single object can contain a multitude of (sometimes disparate) traits.
-Knowing that a book still exists even though it's hidden behind my back shows object permanence; knowing that the book is the same book whether you're seeing it standing vertically on the shelf or laying on the floor with the pages splayed open shows object constancy.
+Knowing that a book still exists even though it's hidden behind my back shows object permanence; knowing that the book is the same object whether you're seeing it standing vertically on the shelf or laying on the floor with the pages splayed open shows object constancy.

-When psychologists speak of object constancy, however, books are not usually the objects they have in mind.
+When psychologists speak of object constancy, however, books are not usually what they have in mind.
 People are objects, too, and our relationships to people have a much larger impact on our development of self, especially our parents or primary caregivers.
 This is not terribly surprising, given the abject helplessness of the human infant.
 Our survival is *completely* dependent on our caregivers, so we are hard wired to a) figure out who they are and b) bond with or "attach to" them as effectively as possible.

 Realizing the constancy of a parent figure does not happen all at once.
 Our experience of a caregiver is made up of a variety of phenomena.
-Newborns usually experience breastfeeding, with its soft touches and warmth and nourishing sweetness.
-They also experience being tickled, with a tactile experience of gently poking fingers and a reflexive laughter response.
+A newborn will usually experience breastfeeding, with its soft touches and warmth and nourishing sweetness.
+They may also experience being tickled, with the tactile sensation of gently poking fingers and the reflexive laughter response.
 The child will develop a relationship to each of these experiences, but it may not put it together that one single "Mama" object is behind both of those experiences.